vladimirvikulin/Project-Manager/README.md

 - Searching for a group by its name.
 - Assigning tasks to specific groups.
 - Task statistics, including the total number of completed and pending tasks, both overall and within individual groups.
+- Task statistics for the most priority groups.
 - User authentication for secure access.

 ## Сode reviews of my project